gantry/docs/pages/01.gantry5/01.basics/01.key-features/docs.md

 Change the way your site's menus look with Gantry 5's powerful Menu Editor.
 Quickly insert Particles, rearrange menu items, and add icons in seconds.

-#### New Configurations System
+#### New Outline System

-Theme overrides are now part of Gantry 5's Configurations system, enabling you to easily create and manage Layouts, Settings, Styles, and more and assign them as needed.
+Theme overrides are now part of Gantry 5's Outline system, enabling you to easily create and manage Layouts, Settings, Styles, and more and assign them as needed.

 #### Use SCSS, LESS or CSS